PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ![SNAG-0883](https://user-images.githubusercontent.com/46163555/88704635-5bd09400-d0dc-11ea-88a2-42e7386b076b.jpg)

 Note a few things about this error popup.
-Your shown your bad key and you're also shown what you likely meant.
+You're shown your bad key and you're also shown what you likely meant.
 Additionally, you're shown the filename, the line number and the line of code itself that has the error.

 Because this error was recoverable, the program continues to run after you close the error popup.
 The result is what you expect from this program... the output field is the same as your information input.